Step 2 - It's a test framework, so it asserts!

 Running a test against our own specification

-In this second step we are going to test a simple GET
+In this second step we are going to test a simple GET endpoint.

-Our API is currently serving a list of Todo items on /todos
+Our API is currently serving a list of Todo items on /todos.

 Let's run webspicy: